S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning: Introduction

 \section{Introduction}

 In reinforcement learning (RL), an agent is trained to interact with its environment and learn useful skills that help with solving the given task.
 However, interacting with the environment may be costly, or unsafe to do from scratch in real-world scenarios such as self-driving or industrial robotics.
 Unlike directly interacting with the environment, it is much cheaper to collect and store data such that an agent can be trained on it and learn from the past experience.
-In direct contrast to reinforcement learning, offline RL allows a setup where a behavioral policy is used to collect and store the data such that a target policy can then be used to train on the data.
+In direct contrast to reinforcement learning, offline RL (or batch RL) \cite{levine2020offline} allows a setup where a behavioral policy is used to collect and store the data such that a target policy can then be used to train on the data, without any further interactions with the environments.
 The behavioral policy can range from human demonstrations, random policy in the given environment, or near-optimal policies for the task.
-However, learning from such demonstrations is a difficult task since the data does not cover the full state-action space, and naive behavioral policies will not cover the state-action distribution for an optimal policy.
-Therefore it is likely impossible for the agent to learn an optimal policy for the environment solely from the offline data, since generalizing to near data can lead to compounding errors such as overestimation bias \cite{cql}.
+However, learning from such demonstrations is a difficult task since the data does not cover the full state-action space, and naive behavioral policies will not cover the state-action distribution for an optimal policy for a task.

-Unlike tradition RL, the goal of offline RL is instead to learn an optimal policy given the environment and the offline dataset of collected experience.
-This formulation enables RL agents to best exploit large datasets to learn an agent that outperform the behavioral policy, since offline training is significantly cheaper compared to interacting with the environment in real-world settings.
-Despite the promise of the framework, current offline RL algorithms continue to under-achieve naive baselines such as Behavorial Cloning \cite{bc}, as reported by \citet{d4rl}.

-Current offline model-free RL algorithms include $Q$-learning \cite{qlearning} where a parameterized neural network is trained to learn the state-action value function from the data \cite{bcq, bear, d4pg, brac, agarwal2020optimistic}.
-However these family of algorithms suffer from overfitting and overestimating the true state-action values of the distribution that is not well represented in the collected offline data.
-This problem was addressed by \citet{cql}, where they optimize a lower-bound to the true state-action values by ``pushing down'' the state-action values of random actions.
-This regularization was key to learning conservative value functions for distributions of data that are not supported in the offline datasets.